7-Day Major Operation

 Georg Gassner (Vienna Provincial Police Directorate), Provincial Police Vice President Dieter Csefan, and Xenia Zauner (Police Operations Commander for the ESC) at the press conference(Bild: APA/HELMUT FOHRINGER)

-Such alerts can arise, for example, due to criminal records, but also due to political activities, which are reviewed by the Directorate for State Security/Intelligence Services.
+Such alerts can arise, for example, due to prior criminal convictions, but also due to political activities, which are reviewed by the Directorate for State Security/Intelligence Services.
 If the alerts are sufficiently concrete, “we naturally insist that the person in question not remain employed in the ESC environment,” said the Deputy State Police President.

 Meanwhile, the terror alert level remains at the second-highest level.
 “There is a latent risk of attacks, but no concrete evidence,” said Csefan.

-“Geozone” around main venues
+“Geozone” around main event venues

 Another important point is that a so-called “geozone”—a 1.5-kilometer radius around the three main venues (Stadthalle, Rathausplatz, and Prater)—has been established.
-Within this zone, there is a complete flight ban, even for mini-drones weighing less than 250 grams.
+Within this zone, there is a complete flight ban, including for mini-drones weighing less than 250 grams.
 “Flying a drone around there is not a good idea,” said Xenia Zauner, police operations commander for the ESC.

 This article has been automatically translated,